 Now imagine, the Byzantine army is planning to attack Rome and take it over.
 Let’s consider there are nine generals of the Byzantine army and the generals have surrounded the city and prepared to attack!
 They can take over Rome only if the generals plan to attack or retreat following a unified, single strategy.

 Here’s the catch!
-The generals have a unique nature – they will follow the decision that has 51% majority regarding vote.
-There is another twist here; the generals are not taking decision sitting a table.
+The generals have a unique nature – they will follow the decision that has 51% majority regarding the vote.
+There is another twist here; the generals are not taking decisions sitting a table.
 Instead, they are positioned in different locations and use couriers to transfer messages.